Orpheus: Literature

 Rainer Maria Rilke's Sonnets to Orpheus (1922) are based on the Orpheus myth.
 Poul Anderson's Hugo Award-winning novelette "Goat Song", published in 1972, is a retelling of the story of Orpheus in a science fiction setting.
 Some feminist interpretations of the myth give Eurydice greater weight.
 Margaret Atwood's Orpheus and Eurydice Cycle (1976–1986) deals with the myth, and gives Eurydice a more prominent voice.
 Sarah Ruhl's Eurydice likewise presents the story of Orpheus' descent to the underworld from Eurydice's perspective.
 Ruhl removes Orpheus from the center of the story by pairing their romantic love with the paternal love of Eurydice's dead father.
 David Almond's 2014 novel A Song for Ella Grey was inspired by the myth of Orpheus and Eurydice, and won the Guardian Children's Fiction Prize in 2015.

+Orpheus appears as a character in the Sandman comics series, issue The Song Of Orpheus, written by Neil Gaiman and drawn by Bryan Talbot.
+Apart from replacing the father of Orpheus as Morpheus himself, it's a fairly straight retelling of the myth.
+The character of Orpheus appears in two other issues of the series.